 The Integrated Plastic Surgery Residency provides complete plastic surgery training in an Integrated Model leading to application for examination by the American Board of Plastic Surgery.
-One position is offered each year for the six (6) year training cycle.
-22 months are dedicated to integrated core surgery training tailored to provide graduated responsibility for patient care and technical expertise for a broad range of surgical disciplines.
+Two positions is offered each year for the six (6) year training cycle.
+16 months are dedicated to integrated core surgery training tailored to provide graduated responsibility for patient care and technical expertise for a broad range of surgical disciplines.

 The plastic surgery residents participate in all aspects of inpatient and outpatient care.
 This includes, under normal circumstances, preoperative evaluation, surgical performance/assistance at surgery, and postoperative care.
 The plastic surgery residents are responsible for the focused evaluation and treatment of serious and critically ill or injured patients under close supervision of the attending faculty.